 Dr. Mary Louisa Agar was born on November 9th, 1856 near Port Hope, Ontario.
-Her parents Thomas Agar and the former Abigail Weary, were immigrants from England and were considered farming pioneers in Canada, settling initially on the Caledonia Road in Chatham Township.
-Dr. Mary Louisa Agar was the 6th of 10 children.
-Her siblings included, Sarah Ann, William, Thomas Sanderson, Catherine Jane, Charles Benjamin, Jabez, Emmiline, John Samuel and Lois Blanche.
+Her parents Thomas Agar and the former Abigail Weary were immigrants from England and were considered farming pioneers in Canada.
+According to the census’s of 1851 through 1871, the Agar family was living in Durham County.
+By the time the 1881 census was taken, Dr. Agar and her family had settled on the Caledonia Road in Chatham Township (Chatham-Kent).
+Dr. Mary Louisa Agar was the 7th of 11 children.
+Her siblings were; Sarah Ann Agar, William Agar, Elizabeth Agar, Thomas Sanderson Agar, Catherine Jane Agar, Charles Benjamin Agar, Jabez Agar, Emmiline Harriett Agar, John Samuel Agar and Lois Blanche Agar.

-Dr. Mary Louisa Agar died on March 6th, 1931.
-At the time of her death, she resided at 267 King Street West.
+Dr. Mary Louisa Agar died at her residence on the 6th of March, 1931.
+At the time of her death, Dr. Agar resided at 267 King Street West.
 The funeral service was held at her brother Charles’ residence.
-She was buried at the Arnold Cemetery near Chatham.
+Dr. Agar was buried at the Arnold Cemetery near Chatham.

 After his sister’s death in 1931, Dr. John Agar continued to practice medicine until his retirement in 1937.
 He died on the 14th of August of 1940 and he was buried at Maple Leaf Cemetery in Chatham.